“Searing 45-minute music drama” Washington Post

 “a composer of vivid imagination and skill” Fanfare

-The music of Susan Kander has been heard throughout the United States and in cities around the world, including London, Paris, Mexico City, Lima, Birmingham, Vancouver, Cape Town, St. Petersburg and Guangzhou.
+The music of Susan Kander has been heard throughout the United States and in cities around the world, including London, Paris, Mexico City, Lima, Birmingham, Vancouver, Melbourne, Cape Town, St. Petersburg, Kuhmo and Guangzhou.
+Her newest work, Melodies Lost and Found for chamber septet, was commissioned with a generous grant from Chamber Music America for newEar Chamber Ensemble and will premier in May 2025.

-She has received commissions from Opera Minnesota, Opera Theater of St. Louis, Lyric Opera of Kansas City, and Columbus Opera.
-Dwb (driving while black), written with Roberta Gumbel, librettist, was developed at University of Kansas School of Music and premiered in 2020 during the Covid pandemic in a streamed video co-presented by Baruch Performing Arts Center, New York and Opera Omaha.
-It has since enjoyed productions at Urban Arias (Washington D.C.), Birmingham Opera –“riveting” classicalvoiceamerica.org, Greensboro Opera and Des Moines Metro Opera (summer 2023).
+Kander has received opera commissions from Opera Minnesota, Opera Theater of St. Louis, Lyric Opera of Kansas City, and Columbus Opera as well as numerous chamber music ensembles and soloists.
+Dwb (driving while black), written with Roberta Gumbel, librettist, and premiered in 2020 during the Covid pandemic in a streamed video co-presented by Baruch PAC, New York and Opera Omaha.
+It has since enjoyed nine productions across America with a tenth coming October 2025.

 In 2019, she teamed up again with co-librettist Roberta Gumbel to begin work on Carry My Own Suitcase, a chamber opera about a young man with autism and his family.
-With grants from the National Endowment for the Arts and an Opera America Discovery Grant, the opera enjoyed a workshop production at University of Kansas in March 2023 directed by Linda Brand and music directed by Jacob Ashworth.
-The creators are hoping to assemble a consortium to commission and premier the opera in 2025 or 2026.
+With generous grants from the National Endowment for the Arts and the Virginia B. Toulmin Fund at Opera America, Suitcase enjoyed a very successful workshop production at University of Kansas in March 2023 directed by Linda Brand and music directed by Jacob Ashworth.

-Kander’s special passion for text setting helped her through the Covid years, resulting in the publication of First Person, Second Person, Third Person Singular, a collection of sixteen songs and arias: settings of texts from 1669 to today.
-Reaching out to six friends in six cities, she produced a pandemic era demo of the collection sung by Nathan Granner, Roberta Gumbel, Summer Hassan, Jessica Petrus, Keith Phares, and John Taylor Ward.
-Thanks guys!
+Kander’s special passion for text setting helped her through the Covid years, resulting in the publication of First Person, Second Person, Third Person Singular, a collection of sixteen songs and arias setting text from 1669 to today.

-Highlights of her instrumental catalogue include Miranda’s Waltz for narrator and orchestra, commissioned and premiered in 2009 by the National Symphony Orchestra, which was programmed and live-streamed around the world in May 2017 by the Australian Discovery Orchestra.
+Miranda’s Waltz for narrator and orchestra, commissioned and premiered in 2009 by the National Symphony Orchestra, was programmed and live-streamed around the world in 2017 by the Australian Discovery Orchestra.
 Another NSO commission, The Donkey, the Goat and the Little Dog, an original fable for string quartet, was greeted by The Washington Post as “the first all-talking, all-acting, in-motion string quartet…often hilarious…hugely enjoyable.”
-Regarding her 2009 solo bassoon commission The Lunch Counter, a character study in seven movements, Fanfare Magazine wrote: “Kander’s Lunch Counter alone is so fascinating that it is worth the price of the recording.”
+Her 2009 solo bassoon commission The Lunch Counter, a character study in seven movements, has begun to show up on excerpt lists for graduate programs.
 Her 2013 work, Hermestänze for violin and piano, commissioned by Jacob Ashworth, violinist (also her son), is a rare example of a large-scale dramatic cycle written for the violin.
 “Kander’s study of Apollo, another god of music, is raptly serene.”
-Gramophone Postcards from America, for oboe and piano, was deemed “a poignant narration of the immigrant experience” by BBC Music Magazine.
+Gramophone